-Ukadi and I got engaged to be married when I was sixteen and he was a little more than fifty, with a good number of grey hair scattered all over his head and scanty beards.
+Ukadi and I got engaged to be married when I was sixteen and he was a little more than fifty, with a good number of grey hair scattered all over his head and scanty beard.

 I hated the arrangement but could not escape the engagement partly because I was only a child whose parents expected to depend on them for expression of opinion in such matter- either to agree or disagree, and strongly because my whole family thought he was a good and wealthy man- a girl’s bright future depended on getting married to good and rich suitor like him.